Last Updated on February 16, 2026 by George Pavlopoulos

 The beaches of Schinoussa & other things to do

 In my opinion, Schinoussa has some of the best beaches in Greece.
 The majority of them are accessible by car, but I preferred to walk to each one.
 If you decide to walk, you won’t need more than 45 minutes to reach even the most distant one.
 Schinoussa is surprisingly flat in comparison to the other islands of the Cyclades, and walking will give you a better impression of the landscape.
-However, avoid walking between 12:00-15:30 because the sun is very intense.
+However, avoid walking between 12:00 and 15:30 because the sun is at its peak intensity.

 So, the best beaches of Schinoussa are: